 Integrating co-design and evaluative practice

-Workshop slides: Co-design meets evaluation: creating convergence, Aotearoa New Zealand Evaluation (ANZEA) Conference (coming soon)
+- Co-design meets evaluation: creating convergence - Aotearoa New Zealand Evaluation (ANZEA) Conference (Aug 2018)

 Practice Shift Cards

 - What we need to do this Work Cards